nusofthq/avchat-documentation/_includes/security.md

 * on Wowza its Wowza/conf/avchat30/`avchat3.properties`
 * on FMIS its FMIS/applications/`avchat30/settings.asc`

 And search for the `adminsAllowedFromTheseIps` variable.
-Set its value to your ip or to the range of ip's from which admins will be allowed to connect.
+Set its value to your IP or to the range of IPs from which admins will be allowed to connect.

-Starting with build 1144 the verification is done every time a admin executes an admin function (kick, ban, change license key, etc.) not just on connection.
+Starting with build 1144 the verification is done every time an admin executes an admin function (kick, ban, change license key, etc.) not just on connection.

 <div class="alert alert-info" role="alert">There are more comments in the above mentioned settings files that will explain exactly how to add individual ips and ip ranges.
 After editing those files don't forget to restart the media server.</div>